 MORE DIY

-All the while I am working on these pieces, JC jumped in to help me make the top.
-We had some leftover reclaimed wood (you can read about our source HERE) from making these custom floating kitchen shelves for Sarah at Sadie Olive.
+I had some leftover reclaimed wood (you can read about my source HERE) from making these custom floating kitchen shelves for Sarah at Sadie Olive.

 Here is what I have left.
 I chose to use the two longer boards.
 Notice the tight grain as this is pine from first growth wood, circa 1800. yummy.
 See, it pays to have a stash. {{wink, wink}}